-In conjunction with adoption of an amended Nasdaq UTP Plan proposed by its participants ("Amended Nasdaq UTP Plan"), the Exchange is amending Rule 2622 to integrate several definitions and concepts from the Amended Nasdaq UTP Plan and to reorganize the rule in light of the Exchange's experience with applying the rule over many years as a national securities exchange.
-The

-Exchange proposes to reorganize and amend Rule 2622, entitled Limit Up-Limit Down Plan and Trading Halts, on MIAX Pearl Equities.
-The rule sets forth the Exchange's authority to halt trading under various circumstances.
-The Exchange is a participant of the transaction reporting plan governing Tape C Securities ("Nasdaq UTP Plan").5 As part of these changes, the Exchange will amend categories of regulatory and operational halts, improve the rule's clarity, adopt defined terms from the Amended Nasdaq UTP Plan, and relocate certain existing provisions within Exchange Rule 2622.
+In conjunction with adoption of an amended Nasdaq UTP Plan proposed by its participants ("Amended Nasdaq UTP Plan"),6 the Exchange is amending and re-locating its current Rule 11.16 to integrate several definitions and concepts from the Amended Nasdaq UTP Plan and to reorganize the rule in light of the Exchange's experience with applying the rule as a national securities exchange.
+The Exchange proposes to replace Rule 11.16, entitled Trading Halts Due to Extraordinary Market Volatility, with two new rules, Rules 11.22 and 11.23.
+The rules set forth the Exchange's authority to halt trading under various circumstances.
+The Exchange is a participant of the transaction reporting plan governing Tape C Securities ("Nasdaq UTP Plan").8 As part of these changes, the Exchange will amend categories of regulatory and operational halts, adopt defined terms from the Amended Nasdaq UTP Plan and move current Rule 11.16 into Rules 11.22 and 11.23 for clarity and organizational purposes.
+Last, the Exchange is updating cross references in other rules that are affected by the proposed changes.